jthoms29/linked-blog-starter-md/_School/STAT 245/5 - Discrete Random Variables and their Probability Distributions.md

 	In tossing a fair coin, there is
 	![[Pasted image 20240712094152.png]]

-	In tossing and unfair die:
+	In tossing an unfair die:
 	![[Pasted image 20240712094212.png]]
 	![[Pasted image 20240712094225.png]]